softinio/softinio.com/content/post/the-data-surrender-trap/index.md

 Do those three things and you flip the script: instead of pushing raw tables out to a black-box vendor, you invite algorithms, fine-tuning jobs, and BI tools into a tightly controlled environment.
 The result is faster experimentation (no week-long data exports), fewer compliance nightmares (every read is logged and revocable), and zero re-platform tax when the next cloud, model, or regulation arrives.

-In short, **bringing AI to your data—under open, governed standards—isn’t just best practice; it’s the only sustainable data strategy for the decade ahead.** Adopt it now, and each new AI breakthrough becomes an easy plugin rather than a risky migration.
+In short, **bringing AI to your data—under open, governed standards—isn't just best practice; it's the only sustainable data strategy for the decade ahead.** Adopt it now, and each new AI breakthrough becomes an easy plugin rather than a risky migration.
 Your teams keep innovating, your security team keeps sleeping, and your customers keep trusting you with their data.